-Proposal 3 (Advisory Vote on Compensation Paid to Named Executive Officers): This proposal requires the affirmative vote of the holders of a majority of the voting power of our outstanding Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote on Proposal 3.
+Proposal 3 (Advisory Vote on Compensation Paid to Named Executive Officers): This proposal requires the affirmative vote of the holders of a majority in voting power of the outstanding shares of our Common Stock and Tandem Preferred Stock, voting together as a single class, present virtually or represented by proxy at the Annual Meeting and entitled to vote on Proposal 3.
 Abstentions will have the effect of votes against the proposal.
 "Broker non-votes," if any, will not have any effect on the adoption of the proposal.
 The results of this vote are not binding on the Board, whether or not it is adopted by the aforementioned voting standard.
 In evaluating the vote on this advisory resolution, the Board will consider the voting results in their entirety.